Sav-eng/protein-ligand-term-project/README.md

 The problem is this project is to find a binding affinity between protein and ligand.
 We proporsed a new way to processing the input from three dimentional image to two dimentional image and implemeented a simple deep convolutional model to proof its effectiveness.

 The result shows that the model can reach the state-of-the-art performance at that time.

+The preprocessing method can be found at https://github.com/Sav-eng/protein-ligand-term-project/blob/main/Generate_features.ipynb.
+The code of the model can be found at https://github.com/Sav-eng/protein-ligand-term-project/blob/main/Model.ipynb.